There's a reminder or a warning, whichever is most applicable here.

 That's what's going on here.

-That's why Boehner says, It's like dealing with Jell-O.
+That's why Boehner says, it's like dealing with Jell-O.

-I mean, uh one day the guy says okay to this, and the next day it's like we never spoke about it.
+I mean, one day the guy says okay to this, and the next day it's like we never spoke about it.

 That's because Obama couldn't care less about the Obama is aiming for no deal.